Zivotofsky v. Kerry: Zivotofsky v. Clinton

 On May 2, 2011, the Supreme Court granted the case (Zivotofsky v.
 Clinton) certiorari.
 It was argued on November 11 of that year, with attorney Nathan Lewin representing the petitioner and Solicitor General Donald Verrilli Jr. representing the respondent.
 On March 26, 2012, the Court reversed the lower court decisions in an 8–1 decision (with Justices Alito and Sotomayor writing separate concurrences, and Justice Breyer writing the dissent).
-In writing for the majority, Chief Justice Roberts stated:
+In writing for the majority, Chief Justice Roberts stated:The federal courts are not being asked to supplant a foreign policy decision of the political branches with the courts’ own unmoored determination of what United States policy toward Jerusalem should be.
+Instead, Zivotofsky requests that the courts enforce a specific statutory right.
+To resolve his claim, the Judiciary must decide if Zivotofsky's interpretation of the statute is correct, and whether the statute is constitutional.
+This is a familiar judicial exercise.

 Opinion of the Court

 Justice Anthony Kennedy wrote the majority opinion for the Court, striking down the 2002 law and holding that the president has the exclusive power to recognize foreign nations, and that the power to determine what a passport says is part of this power.
 "Recognition is a matter on which the nation must speak with one voice.
 That voice is the president's."

 Justice Stephen Breyer filed a short concurrence, reiterating his dissenting opinion from Zivotofsky v.
-Clinton.
-He wrote that the "case presents a political question inappropriate for judicial resolution."
+Clinton, that the "case presents a political question inappropriate for judicial resolution."

 Justice Clarence Thomas filed an opinion concurring in part and dissenting in part.
-He backed the majority's view on the unconstitutionality of the section 214(d) passport provision but claimed such Presidential powers over passports do not extend to consular reports.
+He backed the majority's view on the unconstitutionality of the section 214(d) passport provision but claimed such presidential powers over passports do not extend to consular reports.
 He wrote the "regulation of these reports does not fall within the President's foreign affairs powers, but within Congress' enumerated powers under the Naturalization and Necessary and Proper Clauses."

 Chief Justice John Roberts filed a dissenting opinion and was joined by Justice Samuel Alito.
-Roberts argued that the Constitution neither conclusively nor preclusively grants the President such power to recognize foreign nations.
+Roberts argued that the Constitution neither conclusively nor preclusively grants the president such power to recognize foreign nations.

 Justice Antonin Scalia filed a dissenting opinion and was joined by Chief Justice Roberts and Justice Alito.
 Scalia argued that the Constitution also grants Congress power to recognize foreign nations by way of the power to regulate commerce with foreign states.
 Furthermore, Scalia wrote that the 2002 law merely accommodates a "geographic description" similar to other descriptions that the State Department offers.